Pyongyang: After 1945

+In April 2024 the second stage of construction in the Hwasong area was completed in Rimhung Street with 10,000 apartments was marked with an extravagant ceremony.

+In 2025 a new residential district at Taesŏng-dong, Taesong-guyok, next to Korea Central Zoo came under construction.
+Also in 2025 the last phase in the construction of the southern end of the Hwasong District occurred.

 Pyongyang, alongside Seoul, launched a bid to host the 2032 Summer Olympics, but failed to make the joint city candidate list.

 Geography

 Pyongyang is in the west-central part of North Korea; the city lies on a flat plain about 50 km east of the Korea Bay, an arm of the Yellow Sea.
 The Taedong River flows southwestward through the city toward the Korea Bay.
 The Pyongyang plain, where the city is situated, is one of the two large plains on the Western coast of the Korean peninsula, the other being the Chaeryong plain.
 Both have an area of approximately 500 square kilometers.

 Climate

-Pyongyang has a hot-summer humid continental climate (Köppen: Dwa), featuring warm to hot, humid summers and cold, dry winters.
+Pyongyang has a hot-summer continental monsoon climate (Köppen: Dwa), featuring warm to hot, humid summers and cold, dry winters.
 Cold, dry winds can blow from Siberia in winter, making conditions very cold; the low temperature is usually below freezing between November and early March, although the average daytime high is at least a few degrees above freezing in every month except January.
 The winter is generally much drier than summer, with snow falling for 37 days on average.

 The transition from the cold, dry winter to the warm, wet summer occurs rather quickly between April and early May, and there is a similarly abrupt return to winter conditions in late October and November.
 Summers are generally hot and humid, with the East Asian monsoon taking place from June until September; these are also the hottest months, with average temperatures of 21 to 25 °C, and daytime highs often above 30 °C. Although largely transitional seasons, spring and autumn experience more pleasant weather, with average high temperatures ranging from 20 to 26 °C in May and 22 to 27 °C in September, coupled with relatively clear, sunny skies.